logo

 What is data labeling?

-Data labeling is the task of annotating data such as images, text, videos or audio with the purpose of helping to teach a machine learning model to make similar annotations.
+Historically, it has referred to the task of annotating data such as images, PDFs, text, videos or audio with the purpose of helping to teach a machine learning model to make similar annotations.
 Labels can include bounding boxes and segmentation masks for image and text data, for example.

-The data labeling process typically involves human-powered work in order to manually curate datasets, and in some cases, computer-assisted help.
-The types of labels are predetermined by a machine learning engineer and are chosen to give a machine learning model specific information about what is shown in the data in order to teach the model from these examples.
-Labels can be as simple as deciding whether a photo contains a human all the way down to labeling different parts of a human face such as the eyes, nose, lips, etc.
+The data labeling process typically involves human-powered work in order to manually curate datasets or create new responses, and in some cases, computer-assisted help.
+The types of labels are predetermined by a machine learning engineer and are chosen to give a machine learning model specific information to train and improve the model from these examples.
+Labels can be as simple as deciding whether a photo contains a human all the way down to determining if the fifth step in a multi-step response is incorrect or unclear.

 The process of data labeling also helps machine learning engineers hone in on important factors that determine the overall precision and accuracy of their model.
-Example considerations include possible naming and categorization issues, how to represent occluded objects, how to deal with parts of the image that are unrecognizable, etc.
+Example considerations include possible naming and categorization issues, how to represent occluded objects, how a model reasoned through an answer for a given prompt, etc.

 How does data labeling work and why is it important?